AnyDSL/MimIR/docs/dev.md

 void foo(const Def* def) {
     if (auto nom = def->isa_nom()) {
-        // nom of type Def* - const has been removed! auto var = nom->var();
+        // nom of type Def* - const has been removed!
+        // This gives give you access to the non-const methods that only make sense for nominals: auto var = nom->var();
+        auto stub = nom->stub(world, type, debug)
+        // ...
     }

     if (auto lam = def->isa_nom<Lam>()) {